paultcochrane/blog-travis-ci-com/_posts/2014-08-22-upcoming-build-environment-updates.md

 ## Update

+Due to JDK bug discussed below, Oracle JDK 7 will remain at 7u60, and Oracle JDK 8 at 8u5.

+Even though OpenJDK 7u67 contains the bytecode verifier bug, we are unable to offer a reasonable alternative without it.
+Setting environment variables `_JAVA_OPTIONS=-Xverify:none` or `_JAVA_OPTIONS=-XX:-UseSplitVerifier` should mitigate this issue.

+## Update

 This announcement originally mentioned MongoDB update from 2.4.x to 2.6.4.
 We discovered a problem with the plan, however, and decided to postpone this MongoDB update until we can provide a more solid upgrade plan.